Personal income tax

 Personal and real property taxes

+In Wyoming, all property is taxable unless it is specifically exempt.
 All property tax is based on the assessed value of the property.
 Wyoming's Department of Revenue's Ad Valorem Tax Division supports, trains and guides local government agencies in the uniform assessment, valuation and taxation of locally assessed property.

 Wyoming's property tax rate is 11.5 percent for industrial property and 9.5 percent for commercial, residential and all other property.